Mission and Directives

 Production & Stage Manager

-Elle is excited to step into the Production and Stage Manager role with PRIME.
-She has been with PRIME since The Transmigration Show and hopes to stick around for a long time.
+Elle has been with PRIME since its first production and hopes to stick around for a long time.
 Elle has worked for many companies over the last 8 years, including Insight, HotCity, Immediacy Theatre Project, Opera in the Ozarks, and Utah Festival Opera and Musical Theatre.
 She studied Stage Management at Saint Louis University.

 BOARD OF DIRECTORS